 Since it’s fully synthetic, this oil lasts longer and provides superior protection to your generator’s engine against wear.
 This particular formula is built to resist thermal breakdown while reducing exhaust emissions, making it particularly desirable for anyone concerned with their carbon footprint.

 We had just one problem with the AmazonBasics oil.
 Usually, there’s a clear stripe on the side of the bottle with graduated markings so you can see how much oil is left.
 This makes it easy to refill precisely the correct amount, but these bottles are missing that crucial piece.
-Still, the oil is great and is one of the best oils for generators for the money.
+Still, the oil is great and is one of the best generator oils for the money.
 But it’s recommended that you keep another oil bottle around for precise filling!